GRAINS-U.S. soybeans, corn extend rally on South America weather concerns

 BEIJING, Dec 27 (Reuters) - Chicago soybeans and corn extended gains on Monday to hit multi-month highs, as unfavourable dryness and heat in South America stoked supply worries, while wheat inched lower after a six-session winning streak.

+Soy and corn crop harvests this season are expected to be smaller in southern Brazil as dryness has affected fields, weather forecasters and consultancies said.

-* The most-active soybean contract on the Chicago Board of Trade (CBOT) Sv1 rose 0.7% to $13.51 per bushel by 0145 GMT, extending gains to a ninth session and hitting its strongest level in more than four months.
+The most-active soybean contract on the Chicago Board of Trade (CBOT) Sv1 rose 0.7% to $13.50 per bushel by 0330 GMT, extending gains to a ninth session to hit its strongest level in more than four months.

+Argentina's 2021/22 wheat crop is expected at a record 21.5 million tonnes, the Buenos Aires Grains Exchange said on Thursday, citing better-than-expected yields as its reason for increasing its previous 21 million tonne forecast.

-* Russia's United Grain Co (UGC) has set up a joint venture with Egypt's Astra Ltd to supply Russian grain to the Egyptian market, according to a statement by the company.
+Russia's United Grain Co has set up a joint venture with Egypt's Astra Ltd to supply Russian grain to the Egyptian market, according to a statement by the company.

 (Reporting by Emily Chow; Editing by Subhranshu Sahu)